Emerging Traditional Artists Program

 • Taking courses and purchasing software/hardware needed to build an effective online presence.

-Through the series of convenings, the ETAP program is designed to build long-term relationships between emerging traditional artists across the region, beyond state and local boundaries, through:
+Through the series of professional development convenings (one in-person, three virtual) and peer mentorship, ETAP is designed to build long-term relationships between traditional artists across the region, beyond state and local boundaries, through:

 • Building a cohort of emerging traditional artists in Central Appalachia who are committed to the advancement of folk and traditional arts.